 But, what exactly are Autotune Microphones?

-Well, Autotune Microphones technically do not exist, however, what does exist is a Autotune Microphone Controller.
+Well, Autotune Microphones technically do not exist, however, what does exist is an Autotune Microphone Controller.

-These a microphones that have the functionality to integrate directly with your vocal effects pedal/processor , which in this case is your autotune effects unit, so that you can turn the autotune effect on/off by clicking a button on the microphone itself… sounds great right!
+These a microphones that have the functionality to integrate directly with your vocal effects pedal, which in this case is your autotune effects unit, so that you can turn the autotune effect on/off by clicking a button on the microphone itself… sounds great right!
 We’ve featured a list of the autotune pedals that are able to integrate with these microphones towards the bottom of the article.

 Available on Amazon – Check Current Price